What is Governance

 Operational Policies (Outcomes that the board wants to achieve in certain areas.
 Delegated authorities to the principal)

-Board's Policy Framework An example of a Board's Policy Framework (docx)(member only)
+Board's Governance Framework An example of a Board's Governance Framework (docx)(member only)

 The board's policies are its rules and therefore every trustee should have a copy of them and take them to every board meeting.
 If you don't know what the rules are you can't play the game!